zerynth/docs-v3/docs/reference/vscode/index.md

   </a>
 </figure>

-By clicking on `Device Information` and `Device Pinmap` the documentation pages for the device datasheet and schematics are opened in the browser.
+By clicking on `Device documentation` and `Device Pinmap` the documentation pages for the device datasheet and schematics are opened in the browser.
 Before opening the pages, VSCode will ask to trust the link; it is recommended to set `zerynth.com` as a trusted domain in VSCode so that all pages will be opened without confirmation.

 By clicking `Build` the project is compiled.
 The output of compilation is shown in the terminal window named `Task - Build`.